Daloamcodes/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3. A script that chages file ownership
 4. A script that creates an empty file
 5. A cript that adds execution permission to file owner
+6. A script that adds execute permission to the owner and group ownwer and read to others